datacommonsorg/docsite/README.md

 meant to be for community, by the community.
 We're excited to work with you to make public data accessible to everyone.

-To see the extent of data we have today, [browse the knowledge graph](https://datacommons.org/browser).
+To see the extent of data we have today, [browse the Knowledge Graph](https://datacommons.org/browser).

 ## Developing locally